vjmadrid/workspace-doc/doc/python/README-Installation-Configuration-Pyenv.md

 >
 > * Run : which python
 > * It is usually located in /usr/bin/python by default unless you are using a framework manager

-pyenv is a Bash extension and will not work on Windows outside of the Windows subsystem for Linux

-But exist a win project

 Python Version Priority